 - Inside the Windows Sandbox experience, right-click on the desktop.
 And select the Paste option to transfer the executable.

 - Double-click the installer (.exe, .msi, etc) to begin the installation.

 - Continue with the on-screen directions to complete the installation.

-Once you complete the steps, you can start using the untrusted app, usually just like any other application.
-Besides, you can use the Ctrl + Alt + Break (or Pause) keyboard shortcut to enter and exit WindowsSandbox in full-screen mode.
+Once you complete the steps, you can start using the untrusted app.
+It’s just like any other application.
+Besides, you can use the Ctrl + Alt + Break (or Pause) keyboard shortcut to enter WindowsSandbox.
+To exit WindowsSandbox in full-screen mode do the same.
 If you use high contrast mode, inside the virtualisation experience, you can use the Shift + Alt + PrintScreen keyboard shortcut to enable high contrast.

 Thanks for reading!